andre2410/andre2410/README.md

 - Javascript
 - HTML, CSS

-### Contact me
+### Contact
-Contact me through my email and LinkedIn links in my profile column.
+If you want, you can contact me through my email and LinkedIn links in my profile column.